5 Steps for Creating Successful Engineered Labor Standards

 How to Create Successful Engineered Labor Standards

-With increased competition, it’s more vital than ever for companies to have accurate and timely customer service, and having a high-performance workforce can help.
-By following the five steps below, businesses can implement engineered labor standards (ELS) successfully and create a high-performance workforce that will result in shorter timelines, reduced implementation costs and a foundation for dependable standards.
+By following the steps below, businesses can successfully implement engineered labor standards and create a high-performance workforce that will result in shorter timelines, reduced implementation costs and a foundation for dependable standards.

 1. Streamline Existing Processes

-The best way to begin an engineered labor standard implementation is to review existing processes.
-This process is usually done by formal observation to gain an understanding of the interaction between warehouse systems and processes.
+The best way to begin an ELS implementation is to review existing processes.
+This is usually done by formal observation to gain an understanding of the interaction between warehouse systems and processes.
 During documentation, distinguish between value-added (VA) and non-value-added (NVA) steps in the process.

-It is necessary to eliminate any unnecessary NVA steps in the process and also beneficial to create an actions list for every process.
+Eliminate any unnecessary NVA steps in the process and create an actions list for every process.
 This list consists of any issue that could prevent associates from performing with best practices.
-After the actions list is complete, it should be sent to the management team in charge of the engineered labor standards implementation.
+After the actions list is complete, send it to the management team in charge of the engineered labor standards implementation.

 2. Create Elements

-After the NVA steps are eliminated and the actions list is complete, the next step would be to create elements for the engineered labor standards implementation.
+After eliminating NVA steps and completing the actions list, the next step is to create elements for the ELS implementation.
 Elements are small work-steps in every process that can be accurately and consistently calculated by means of unit of measure.

-Analyzing a process into elements leads to the next step of collecting data.
-Keep it as simple as possible.
+When analyzing elements for a process, keep it as simple as possible.
 An example of elements necessary for picking full case items include:

 1. Travel to location